Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 N-body integrators will be implemeted.

 ## Spin dynamics of asteroid
-Thermal recoil torque (i.e. YORP effect) can be calsulated based on a 3-dimensional shape of an asteroid.
+Thermal recoil torque (i.e. YORP effect) can be calculated based on a 3-dimensional shape of an asteroid.

 ## Gravity calculation for asteoids
 Gravity filed of a constant-density polyhedron.